-I plant close, I’ll admit it, too close for some.
+I plant close, I’ll admit it, too close.
 I am a chronic over planter, but I have my methods.
 One is making sure that, as one farmer summed, ” feed the heck out of your plants.”
 Yes, I do.
 Exactly.
-I set those plants up for success by giving them a lot of micronutrients, worms lolling about, mulch to hold it all in, and you cannot forget my beloved homemade fish emulsion.
+I set those plants up for success by giving them a lot of micro nutrients, worms lolling about, mulch to hold it all in, and you cannot forget my homemade fish emulsion.
 Like all good things, success comes from a layering method giving a strong base to grow just about anything.

 So it is mid July, it is now finally hot and sunny in upcountry Hawaii, and my May plantings are beginning to sprawl.
 What do I do?
 Prune the inner leaves and let the air circulate.
 Let the other plants like corn, tomatoes and flowers get to see the light, by removing the squash leaves that are very close to each other.
 A healthy squash plant will have “choke” (Hawaii slang for a lot) leaves.
 So cut off the ones dusted with mildew, give the bed a good soak with diluted fish emulsion, and let ’em sprawl.
 In the weeks ahead, they will smother the entire area where I shot this video.

 Bear with the video, it is hot and mid day as I deliver this squinty, yell at the camera squash tip.
 But it is sent to you now, so that you can fully benefit from it.
 The extra fish emulsion will give it a boost of energy at week 6, a heavy vining time in the squash’s life cycle.
 So prune, put the leaves in hot compost so to rot it down.
 Don’t leave the leaves in the garden or you will encourage the powdery mildew.
-Bag the leaves and remove them to your compost.
+Bag the leaves in an old garbage bag, tie it shut, leave it in the sun to cook and kill the mildew before moving them to your compost.